-Electromagnetic measurement systems composed of eoSense instruments on the one hand and on eoProbe optical probes on the other hand are based on Pockels effect.
+Electromagnetic measurement systems composed of eoSense opto-electronic converters on the one hand and on eoProbe optical probes on the other hand are based on Pockels effect.
 This latter effect occurs in some optical crystals, called electro-optic (EO) crystals, and manifests itself as an E-field induced modification of the principal dielectric axes of the EO crystal.
 An EO crystal behaves like a waveplate for a laser beam passing through it.
 Under applied E field, the dephasing induced by the waveplate is modified in proportion to the field strength.
 This occurs through the E-field induced variation of the refractive indices of the EO crystal.
 For a comprehensive description of the use of Pockels effect in E field sensors, the reader may refer to J. Opt.
 Soc.
 Am.
 B Vol. 19, pp 2704-2715 (2002).

 Comprehensive measurement of the E-field vector